Service Graph

 Interaction

 You can drag services to reposition them.
 You can zoom and pan to explore specific areas.
 Hovering over a service displays a summary of request and error behaviour.
-Click a service node to open a node detail side panel.
 Filters and layouts can be combined to focus on specific sections of the topology.

 Filter the graph by service